monolyth-php/disclosure/README.md

 The container will now assosiate the `foo` key with an object of instance `Foo`.
 The naming of the key is irrelevant; just remember that they must be unique.

+You may also supply an array of key/value pairs to the register method; this is useful for objects you're always going to need, e.g. an environment object.

 Tell your classes what they should depend on using the `inject` method supplied by the `Injector` trait: